stephanmg/calorimetry/_sources/intro.rst.txt

 .. figure:: img/ancova_thp_details.png
    :align: center
    :scale: 50%
-   :alt: Statistics for 1-way ANCOVA of total heat production adjusted for fat mass
+   :alt: Statistics for 1-way ANCOVA of  production adjusted for fat mass

-   Figure 17: Statistics for 1-way ANCOVA of total heat production adjusted for fat mass
+   Figure 17: Statistics for 1-way ANCOVA of  production adjusted for fat mass

 Thus we are able to conclude the following: